Excel and Estimating Do Not Mix

 Accuracy is Essential

 Calculations are easy to perform using Excel, but a small slip of human error can wreak havoc on the simplest estimates — and the mistake can be hard to detect or fix.
 That’s because the formulas you’ll need to build into your spreadsheet template can be easily altered, whether by accident or on purpose, and any errors in those formulas will cause significant discrepancies in your calculations.
 This vulnerability to data entry error is a critical issue that’s compounded as the quantity and complexity of your formulas increases.
 The errors will be more frequent and costly.
-These are the very numbers impacting your profitability and no amount of good project management can make up for a big miss!
+These are the very numbers impacting your profitability and sales price and no amount of good project management can make up for a big miss!
 Why trust that to a basic Excel spreadsheet or free template?

 Getting the numbers right can make all the difference between winning or losing a bid — and being profitable on a project.
-When you choose construction estimating software like Esticom, calculations for materials, labor, equipment, taxes, profit margin, bonds, line items, insurance, and other costs are automatic and flow right into a PDF quote template for customer distribution.
+When you choose construction estimating software like Esticom, calculations for materials, labor, equipment, taxes, profit margin, bonds, line items, insurance, and other costs forming your sales price are automatic and flow right into a PDF quote template for customer distribution.
 This means you can avoid much human error mishaps with Excel spreadsheet formulas and streamline building a customer facing quote in PDF format versus opening Microsoft Word and building from scratch or using google to find a proposal template.

 Furthermore, Excel spreadsheets do not account for dynamic cost data typical in cost estimates, related uncertainties, or historical information – important to construction projects and lacking in Excel.
 With software designed for construction estimating, you’re able to reuse historical data, and securely share information on projects with various project stakeholders i.e. project management, owners and general contractors.
 That’s incredibly powerful.
 When you’re going to estimate as a team that has to work together, be aware that Excel has limited multi-user features.
-In comparison to traditional estimating programs or Excel, Esticom leverages the power of the cloud to enable team collaboration and everyone on the same page from estimating the final price to ensuring project management has their required scope of work laid out in easy to understand terms.
+In comparison to traditional estimating programs or Excel, Esticom leverages the power of the cloud to enable team collaboration and everyone on the same page from estimating the final sales price to ensuring project management has their required scope of work laid out in easy to understand terms.
 It’s very difficult to do this in an Excel template or estimate form.

 Eye on Growth